What I Miss about Being in Love

 What feels more unfair is how much effort "good" feelings require.
 Love, especially.
 Love needs alignment.
 Timing, openness, safety, presence... all have to agree at once.
 Honestly, love is a diva!
 But, she's worth it.

+Someone once said that you don't fall in love with the person.
+You fall in love with the version of yourself that responds to them.
+I believe that now.
 Nothing was different about me back then.
-I wasn't prettier, healthier, wealthier.
+I wasn't prettier, healthier, or wealthier.
 Miami's romantic scenery wasn't grand.
 And his biceps, kind voice, or smile, though enchanting, had already faded from memory.
-It was the way I felt alive around him.
+What remained is the woman I became in that space: curious, sharp, and alive, exploring her own mind and reaching for connection to understand.

-I Fell in Love by Accident
+The Story of how I Fell in Love by Accident

 I met him at a charity event tucked inside a candlelit courtyard.
 String lights hung overhead, pretty standard and mood effective.
 Generous floral arrangements of white hibiscus, peach Angel's Trumpets, and bleeding hearts, very Miami, very à propos.

-It's Miami, so I didn't bother checking the weather, big mistake.
+It was Miami, so I didn't bother checking the weather, big mistake.
 The Magic City had the audacity to dip into the low sixties.
 I was wearing a sheer golden sequin dress with thin spaghetti straps, designed for confidence, not windchill.

+I stood near the edge of the crowd, quietly observing, my natural demeanor.
+From the corner of my eye, I noticed him hesitate before approaching me.
 He was tall and slender, obviously loyal to his gym membership.
 His afro was coarse and full, with silver strands poking through.
 He looked slightly nervous, and oddly enough, something about that disarmed me.

 "Are you cold?"
 He gently asked.
 Already slipping off his blazer.